 Wisdom teeth are the last molars at the back of your mouth and, in some cases, are responsible for causing pain and other dental problems.
 What are the symptoms of these wisdom teeth, and how are they treated?
-Knowing them will help you be warned/can wisdom teeth cause headaches.
+Knowing them will help you be warned.

 What do they owe their name to, and why do they hurt?

 They are related to our “judgment” because they usually appear between the ages of 17 and 25 when one matures and acquires sanity.
-Some people live with their teeth aligned and healthy without any problem/can wisdom teeth cause headaches.
+Some people live with their teeth aligned and healthy without any problems.
 However, on other occasions, their development causes injuries and pain.
 This may be due to mandibular Growth, anatomical factor, and heredity.

 The leading cause that occurs is when they cannot “sprout” due to lack of space and are retained (it never goes through the gum) or partially (a part of the crown appears).
 In both cases, the following conditions may occur:

-- Growth inclined towards the second molar or the oral cavity.
+- Growth inclined toward the second molar or the oral cavity.

-- Growth totally “lying down” against another tooth, vertically, but without going through the gum/can wisdom teeth cause headaches.
+- Growth totally “lying down” against another tooth, vertically, but without going through the gum.